April 2019 Supreme Chaplain’s Challenge

 September 2018 Supreme Chaplain’s Challenge

 Scripture Reading – ” “Then he sat down, called the Twelve, and said to them, ‘If anyone wishes to be first, he shall be the last of all and the servant of all.’
-(Gospel for Sept.
-22, Mk.
-9:35)
+(Mark 9:35)

 Archbishop Reflection – When I was in seminary, I had a roommate who was an early riser.
 Every morning his loud alarm went off at 5:15, at which point he’d say the same thing: “Gladly, Jesus, gladly!”
 My comments went in a different direction.
 Let’s be honest.
 In a selfish, me-first world, it’s just as hard to hear Jesus say “the first shall be last” as it was to hear my roommate at 5:15.
 And yet, my brothers, Jesus calls us to be servants of all; to step out of our comfort zone and say “gladly!” as we go to serve others in our lives.
 ‘Gladly, Jesus, gladly!’